Uber says workers getting cabin fever at home can come into the office, for now

 CNET's Dara Kerr contributed to this report.

-Discuss: Uber will re-open San Francisco office amidst COVID-19, but with far fewer people
+Discuss: Uber will reopen San Francisco office amid COVID-19, but with far fewer people

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.